ehsaan-qazi/html-css-scholarship-site/README.md

-# Honhaar Scholarship (Learning Project)
+# Honhaar Scholarship Portal Clone

-This is a frontend-only project created for learning purposes.
-It mimics the layout and content of the **Honhaar Scholarship** portal using pure HTML and CSS.
+This is a frontend-only project which mimics the layout and content of the **Honhaar Scholarship** portal using pure HTML and CSS.

 > ⚠️ This is not the official scholarship website.
 All links redirect to the real portal.